postgres-ai/docs/docs/database-lab/masking.md

 ![Pre-masking / Option 1b.
 Anonymized dump using additional Database Lab Engine](/assets/masking-1b-dump-add.png)

 #### Pros
-- Very secure: PII is stored only on production and does not reach the Database Lab Engine.
+- Very secure: PII is stored only on production and does not reach the Database Lab Engine
-- Data anonymization is not affecting production servers.
+- Data anonymization is not affecting production servers
-- Data recovery and heavy analytics queries are not affecting production servers (executed on the "production" Database Lab Engine server).
+- Data recovery and heavy analytics queries are not affecting production servers (executed on the "production" Database Lab Engine server)

 #### Cons
-- Requires an additional Database Lab Engine.
+- Requires an additional Database Lab Engine
-- Data structure is not identical to production, making SQL troubleshooting and optimization less reliable.
+- Data structure is not identical to production, making SQL troubleshooting and optimization less reliable

 ## Data masking: "post-masking"
 Allows to set up dynamic masking rules, without actual data changing.
 Data is dynamically masked on the side of the Database Lab Engine.